arnava2004/Project_Cluster/README.md

-# Project-Hm
+# Project-Cluster

 # Cluster of personal projects grouped into this one repository

-# Will update the readme and at some point will split this up into seperate repositories to be cool
+# I will update the readme and at some point and will split this up into separate repositories when all of my work is uploaded